sbormann/ioBroker.iqontrol/README.md

 	    * Key: ``TuneIn-Playlist: *``, Target-Datapoint ID: ``alexa2.0.Echo-Devices.XYZ.Music-Provider.TuneIn-Playlist``, Target-Value: ``*``
 	    * If the user enters ``TuneIn-Playlist: Ambient`` the value ``Ambient`` will be written to ``alexa2.0.Echo-Devices.XYZ.Music-Provider.TuneIn-Playlist``
         ![Concept of Target-Value-List](img/target-value-list_concept.png)

+## Description of roles and associated states
+Every device has a role, which defines the function of the device.
+Every role generates a set of states, which can be linked to a corresponding iobroker state.
+If you use the auto-create-function, you can choose an existing device from the iobroker-object tree.
+Autocreate tries to find out the role and to match as many states as possible.
+This will only work for known devices.
+For unknown devices, and to give devices advanced features, you can add them manually via the (+)-Button or edit the devices that were created by autocreate.
+To edit the role and the states of a device, click on the pencil behind the device.
+You will find a short description of the roles and the used states below:

 ### General states:
 #### STATE and LEVEL